 We obtain substantially all of our products from third parties.
 Generally, we do not have long-term contracts with our suppliers committing them to supply products to us.
 Therefore, suppliers may not provide the products we need in the quantities we request.
-While there is generally more than one source of supply for most of the categories of products we sell, some key suppliers, in the aggregate, supply a significant portion of the products we sell.
-Additionally, because we generally do not control the actual production of the products we sell, we may be subject to delays caused by interruption in production based on conditions outside of our control, including the failure to comply with applicable government requirements.
-The failure of manufacturers of products regulated by the FDA or other governmental agencies to meet these requirements could result in product recall, cessation of sales or other market disruptions.
+While there is generally more than one source of supply for most of the categories of products we sell, some key suppliers, in the aggregate, supply a significant portion of the products we sell, some key suppliers in production based on conditions outside of our control, including the failure to comply with applicable government requirements.
+The failure of manufacturers of products regulated by the FDA or other government agencies to meet these requirements could result in product recall, cessation of sales or other market disruptions.
 In the event that any of our third-party suppliers were to become unable or unwilling to continue to provide the products in required volumes, we would need to identify and obtain acceptable replacement sources on a timely basis.
 There is no guarantee that we would be able to obtain such alternative sources of supply on a timely basis, if at all.
 An extended interruption in the supply of our products, especially any high sales volume product, could have a material adverse effect on our results of operations, which most likely would adversely affect the value of our common stock.